michael-russin/webview2-interop/README.md

 * Interop classes for the WebView2
 * Wrapper classes around WebView2 interfaces

+* If you are using 0.9.430 check [here](./implemented0.9.430.md) to see what is implemented and working.
-Checked [here](./implemented.md) to see what is implemented and working.
+* If you are using 0.8.355 or below check [here](./implemented.md) to see what is implemented and working.

 ## Contributing